Salinas Pueblo Missions National Monument: History

 Once, thriving Native American trade communities of Tiwa and Tompiro language-speaking Pueblo people inhabited this remote frontier area of central New Mexico.
+They had an extensive area of pueblo dwellings and related kivas and other structures.

-Early in the 17th century Spanish Franciscans found the area ripe for their missionary efforts.
+Early in the 17th century Spanish Franciscans believed the area ripe for their missionary efforts.
 However, by the late 1670s the entire Salinas District, as the Spanish had named it, was depopulated of both Indian and Spaniard.
-What remains today are austere yet beautiful reminders of this earliest contact between Pueblo Indians and Spanish Colonials: the ruins of three mission churches, at Quarai, Abó, and Gran Quivira and the partially excavated pueblo of Las Humanas or, as it is known today, the Gran Quivira pueblo.
+What remains today are austere yet beautiful reminders of this earliest contact between Pueblo Indians and Spanish Colonials: the ruins of three mission churches, at Quarai, Abó, and Gran Quivira, and the partially excavated pueblo of Las Humanas or, as it is known today, the Gran Quivira pueblo.

 The site was first proclaimed Gran Quivira National Monument on November 1, 1909.
 Administered by the National Park Service, the National Monument for this site was listed on the National Register of Historic Places on October 15, 1966.
-On December 19, 1980, the footprint of the site was enlarged two include two New Mexico State Monuments on November 2, 1981.
+On December 19, 1980, the footprint of the site was enlarged to include two New Mexico State Monuments on November 2, 1981.
 The enlarged site was renamed on October 28, 1988.